 I will provide a big sheet of paper and some markers.
 In a small group of 4-6 persons, please draw what you think is the community that you currently live in, all the features that are in the community that you can think of.
 The map should show places significant to you, highlight those places important to your daily activities, and show us where you feel safe.
 The map need not be drawn to scale and are not meant to be complete.
 Remember that there is no right or wrong way to draw or map out your community; what’s most important is for you to work together on this exercise.

 After the map is drawn, I have a list of questions that I’d like to pose.
 All your answers will be treated confidentially and I will not identify who said what or use your names in any way so you can feel comfortable to talk freely.
+Please also keep what you share here confidential to only this group.
 I expect the discussion will take about 2 hours.
 There is no direct benefit from participating.
 This exercise is completely voluntary and you do not have to answer any questions you don’t want to answer.
 You may also leave the activity at any time for any reason.
 Lastly, if there’s any time where you wish to share personal stories with me that you may wish to share privately, I will be available at the end of the session to speak with you.

 Does anyone have any questions on how this exercise works?
 Can we start?